Savannah, Georgia / EmbarkFly to Savannah to embark Yorktown. Overnight aboard ship.

 Beaufort, South CarolinaSouth Carolina’s Lowcountry flourished on the cotton trade, making Beaufort one of the wealthiest cities in the country after Independence.
 Tour elegant Beaufort, with its magnificent antebellum homes and gardens.

 CharlestonArrive today in Charleston, one of the East Coast’s loveliest cities.
 A prosperous, cosmopolitan seaport from colonial times, Charleston has meticulously restored its historic district.
 Tour the Heyward-Washington House, an 18th-century structure which features a separate kitchen house and enchanting formal garden, and other sites.
 During your stay, also visit Middleton Place Plantation, a carefully preserved 18th-century plantation that is a National Historic Landmark.
-Situated on the Ashley River, the property includes the House Museum, built in 1755 as the gentlemen’s guest quarters, various bird species, and 65 acres of magnificent gardens, with rhododendrons, magnolias, and dogwoods blooming during April.
+Situated on the Ashley River, the property includes the House Museum, built in 1755 as the gentleman’s guest quarters, various bird species, and 65 acres of magnificent gardens, with rhododendrons, magnolias, and dogwoods blooming during April.
+Also visit Drayton Hall, a National Historic Landmark and National Trust Historic Site and one of the oldest surviving examples of Georgian Palladian architecture in the United States.

 Wilmington, North CarolinaFounded in 1739, Wilmington flourished on maritime trade, made possible by its deep water port.
 By 1860, Wilmington was North Carolina’s largest city.
-In the morning, tour Wilmington’s historic district, a veritable open air museum of 19th-century architecture.
+From this port, drive to Airlie Gardens, established in 1901, and purchased and restored in 1999 by New Hanover County.
+The garden boasts 67 acres of formal woodland gardens that will be flourishing at the time of our visit.
+Enjoy a walking tour to explore its many gardens, including the spring garden, historic structures and sculptures, and a majestic oak.
+Return to Wilmington and tour its historic district, a veritable open air museum of 19th-century architecture.
 Visit the Georgian Burgwin-Wright House & Gardens.
 Built in 1770, it was once home to Lord Cornwallis and was purchased in 1937 by the The National Society of The Colonial Dames of America.
 The beautifully restored home is adorned with seven unique walled gardens, its architectural structures carefully preserved, and includes a formal or parterre garden, a terraced garden, and an orchard.
-Continue to the Airlie Gardens, established in 1901, and purchased and restored in 1999 by New Hanover County.
-Airlie Gardens boast 67 acres of formal, woodland gardens, which will be flourishing at the time of your visit.
-Enjoy a walking tour to explore its many gardens, including the spring garden, historic structures and sculptures, and a majestic Airlee oak that dates from 1545.

 Morehead CityFrom Morehead City, drive through Croatan National Forest to historic New Bern (settled in 1710), to visit the jewel among New Bern’s sites, Tryon Palace and Gardens.
 Completed in 1770, the Georgian mansion served as the first permanent capitol of North Carolina, home to Governor Tryon and his family, and hosted a dinner in honor of George Washington in 1791.
 Destroyed by fire in 1798, it was restored and reopened in 1959.
 Tour the palace and its elegant gardens.
 Designed by landscape architect Morley Jeffers Williams in the 1950s, the gardens represent the style of the Victorian era, and offer three centuries of gardening history.
 Its spring display includes tulips and azaleas as well as perennials.